MrMunio/DataScience/README.md

 # DataScience <br>

-in this repo i will be adding all of my practice projecs related to data analysis.
+In this folder i will be adding all of my practice projecs related to data Science.